-WARNING: Changes or modifications not expressively approved by the party responsible for compliance by the party responsible for compliance could void the user's authority to operate the equipment.
+WARNING: Changes or

+modifications not expressively approved by the party responsible for compliance could void the user's authority to operate the equipment.
 The term "IC:" before the radio certification number only signifies that Industry Canada technical specifications were met.